Video content is key to a great social media strategy. In fact, video generates 12x more shares than text and images combined.

 Text content like blog posts or e-books can become text-motion videos.
 These videos feature your text content displayed over stock video and imagery and set to music.
 A text-motion video looks like this:

-Ultimately, it’s about making the absolute best content with what you have, by being smart when it comes content repurposing.
+Ultimately, it’s about making the absolute best content with what you have by being smart when it comes to content repurposing.

 Combine these tips to create awesome, engaging social media video content